 To claim Section 14N deduction, include the amount to be claimed under "Allowable Business Expenses" in your 4-line statement in Form B (Self-Employed) or Form P (Partnership), starting from the YA relating to the basis period in which the R&R costs are first incurred.

 Businesses claiming Section 14N deduction do not need to submit any supporting documents with their Income Tax Return.
 They must, however, prepare and keep the following documents / information for 5 years and submit these to the Comptroller of Income Tax upon request:

 - An itemised list of the renovation or refurbishment works done to the business premises (e.g. all related costs, addresses of the premises, etc.); and

 - Confirmation that the renovation or refurbishment works in the itemised list do not require the approval of the Commissioner of Building Control; and

 - Invoices and payment details of the expenditure.

 For more details, please refer to Tax Deduction For Expenses Incurred on Renovation or Refurbishment Works Done to Business Premises (PDF, 175KB).

-To provide cash flow relief and encourage businesses to refit their business premises, businesses will be allowed the option to claim R&R deduction in one year for qualifying expenditure incurred on R&R for the YA 2021.
+To provide cash flow relief and encourage businesses to refit their business premises, businesses are allowed the option to claim R&R deduction in one year for qualifying expenditure incurred on R&R for the YA 2021 and YA 2022.
 The cap of $300,000 for every relevant three-year period, starting from the year in which the R&R costs are incurred, will still apply.
 The option is irrevocable.

 Only taxpayers who are the beneficiaries of the R&D activities can claim R&D deductions on the R&D expenditure incurred.